Parents headed to court in college admissions cheating scam | WHIZ News

 Authorities say the parents paid an admission consultant to rig their children’s test scores and bribe coaches at sought-after schools.

-Actresses Felicity Huffman and Lori Loughlin, who are charged in the case, are not scheduled to appear in court until next week.
+Actresses Felicity Huffman and Lori Loughlin (LAWG’-lin) are charged in the case but are not scheduled to appear in court until next week.
 They have not publicly addressed the allegations.

 On Thursday, former Yale University women’s soccer coach Rudy Meredith became the third person to plead guilty in the case.